1

 ///

-/// 'peer' is the peer that we want to make sure we're connecting to.
+/// don't have expectations on any identity, that we want to make sure we're connecting to.

 ///

-/// 'peer_cert' is the x.509 certificate that the peer presented during its TLS handshake
+/// 'our_tls_cert' is the x.509 certificate that we presented during the TLS handshake.

 ///